kite03/AutoRoyale/README.md

 5.)
 Now go into the "config" folder and open "config.json"

 6.)
-Replace each item with the correct pixel location and colour as given to you by the colorfinder.exe
+Replace each item with the correct pixel location and colour as given to you by the colorfinder.exe CARDSY SHOULD BE SET TO THE BOTTOM OF THE CARD.
+IT NEEDS TO UNDERCUT THE "ok" BUTTON THAT APPEARS AT THE END OF A GAME.

 ![image](https://user-images.githubusercontent.com/67329371/169617086-6a8fcb46-c16e-48f7-bdb5-67df32e34f07.png)